dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Remarks**

-The available frame rate setting threshold is alway intermittent, which means the input value might not match any available frame rate threshold.
+The available frame rate setting threshold is always intermittent, which means the input value might not match any available frame rate threshold.
 If the input value is below the lowest available threshold, the frame rate will be set to the lowest available threshold.
-If the input value is above the lowest available threshold but still not match any threshold, the frame rate will be set to the highest available threshold that belows the input value.
+If the input value is above the lowest available threshold but still does not match any threshold, the frame rate will be set to the highest available threshold below the input value.

 &nbsp;